frictionlessdata/ckanext-datapackager/README.markdown

 This is a CKAN extension that contains the CKAN theme and plugins for the B2 Metadata Generator.

-To install the latest development version, first [install CKAN 2.2 from source](http://docs.ckan.org/en/latest/maintaining/installing/install-from-source.html) and then (assuming you installed CKAN in the default location):
+To install the latest development version on Ubuntu 12.04, first [install CKAN 2.2 from source](http://docs.ckan.org/en/latest/maintaining/installing/install-from-source.html) and then (assuming you installed CKAN in the default location):